Optimal Source Codes for Timely Updates: Average age for memoryless update schemes

-Accordingly, in our treatment below we shall ignore the integer constraints and allow nonnegative real valued length assignments.
+Accordingly, in our treatment below we shall ignore the integer constraints and allow nonnegative real-valued length assignments.

-Returning now to the bound of Corollary~\ref{c:age_bounds}, the upper and lower bounds coincide when $P$ is uniform.
-In view of the foregoing discussion, Shannon codes for a uniform distribution attain the minimum average age.
-The next result gives an upper bound on average age for Shannon codes for an arbitrary $P$ on $\X$. \begin{lem} Given a pmf $P$ on $\X$, a Shannon code $e$ for $P$ has average age at most $O(\log |\X|)$. \end{lem} \begin{proof} \newer{We establish the claim using the standard bound $H(P^\prime) \leq \log |\X|$ for an appropriately chosen pmf $P^\prime$ on $\X$.
-Specifically,} for the tilting of $P$ given by $P^\prime(x)\propto \ell_S(x)P(x)$, we get
+Returning now to the bound of Corollary~\ref{c:age_bounds}, the upper and lower bounds differ only by a constant $1.5$ when $P$ is uniform.
+In view of the foregoing discussion, Shannon codes for a uniform distribution attain the minimum average age up to a constant gap.
+The next result gives an upper bound on average age for Shannon codes for an arbitrary $P$ on $\X$. \begin{lem} Given a pmf $P$ on $\X$, a Shannon code $e$ for $P$ has average age $\overline{A}(e)$ at most $O(\log |\X|)$. \end{lem} \begin{proof} \newer{Let $\ell(X)$ denote the lengths of Shannon code corresponding to $P$ (see Definition \ref{d:shannon}).} We establish the claim using the standard bound $H(P^\prime) \leq \log |\X|$ for an appropriately chosen pmf $P^\prime$ on $\X$.
+Specifically, for the tilting of $P$ given by $P^\prime(x)\propto \ell(x)P(x)$, we get

-Using $-\log P(x) \geq \ell_S(x)-1$ and $\ln x \leq \frac{x^2-1}{2x}$ for $x\geq 1$, we obtain
+Using $-\log P(x) \geq \ell(x)-1$ and $\ln x \leq \frac{x^2-1}{2x}$ for $x\geq 1$, we obtain

-where in the final inequality we used $\ell_S(x)\geq 1$.
+where the second-last inequality follows from the fact that $\E{\ell^2(X)} \geq \E{\ell(X)}$, which in turn follows from the fact that $\ell(X) \geq 1$.
 The proof is completed by rearranging the terms. \end{proof}

 It is of interest to examine if, in general, a Shannon code for $P$ itself has average age close to $\bar{A}^*$, as was the case for the uniform distribution.
 In fact, it is not the case.
 Below we exhibit a pmf $P$ where the average age of a Shannon code for $P$ is $\Omega(\log |\X|)$, namely the previous bound is tight, and yet a Shannon code for another distribution (when evaluated for $P$) has an average age of only $O(\sqrt{\log |\X|})$. \begin{example} Consider $\X = \{0,...,2^n\}$ and a pmf $P$ on $\X$ given by \eq{ P(x)= }Using \eqref{e:cost_theta}, the average age $\bar{A}(e_P)$ for a Shannon code for $P$ can be seen to satisfy $\bar{A}(e_P) \approx (n + 2\log n)/2$.
-On the other hand, if we instead use a Shannon code for the pmf $P^\prime$ given by \eq{ P^\prime(x)=
+On the other hand, if we instead use a Shannon code for the pmf $Q$ given by \eq{ Q(x)=